-4. (1) The council hereby delegates all powers and duties to the accounting officer which are necessary to enable the accounting officer -

-- (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) this Policy; - (b) to maximise administrative and operational efficiency in the implementation of this Policy; - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of this Policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) Sections 79 and 106 of the Act apply to the sub delegation of powers and duties delegated to an accounting officer in terms of subparagraph (1). - (3) The accounting officer may not sub delegate any supply chain management powers or duties to a person who is not an official of the municipality or to a committee which is not exclusively composed of officials of the municipality - (4) Experts may be invited to sit in committees dealing with supply chain matters only for purposes of providing technical expertise and not be part of decision-making.
+- 4. (1) The Council hereby delegates all powers and duties to the accounting officer which are necessary to enable the accounting officer - - (a) To discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) This Policy; - (b) To maximise administrative and operational efficiency in the implementation of this Policy; - (c) To enforce reasonable cost-effective measures for the prevention of fraud, corruption, favoritism and unfair and irregular practices in the implementation of this Policy; and - (d) To comply with his or her responsibilities in terms of Section 115 and other applicable provisions of the Act. - (2) Sections 79 and 106 of the Act apply to the sub delegation of powers and duties delegated to an accounting officer in terms of subparagraph (1).

-This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy.
+- (3) The council or accounting officer may not sub delegate any supply chain management powers or duties to a person who is not an official of LEPHALALE MUNICIPALITY or to a committee, which is not exclusively composed of officials of the Municipality. - (4) This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy.